30 Best Things to Do in Baltimore, Maryland (+ Nearby Attractions!)

 Explore the house where the great American writer once lived at the Edgar Allan Poe House and Museum in Baltimore.

-Walk on the same floors, stairs and see some significant belongings like Edgar’s portable writing desk and chair, china, glassware, and a telescope.
+Walk throughout the museum and see some significant belongings like Edgar’s portable writing desk and chair, china, glassware, and a telescope.

-Enjoy the exhibitions of the museum highlighting the story of his life and death in Baltimore.
+Enjoy the exhibitions of the museum which highlight the story of his life and death in Baltimore.
 The museum is open throughout the year and organizes changing exhibits and events.

 The house isn’t accessible for visitors with disabilities, but a video tour is available on the website.